Fragtality/PilotsDeck/README.md

 <br/>

 *Background*:<br/>
-H-Vars are a new Simulation Variable Type that came with MSFS and work roughly similiar like K-Vars - they trigger an Event but can not be read.
+H-Vars are a new Simulation Variable Type that came with MSFS and work roughly similar like K-Vars - they trigger an Event but can't be read.
 Note that you don't need to configure and use the Hvar-Files from FSUIPC for the Plugin.
 You can use any known and existing H-Var from the Plugin directly.<br/><br/>
 A great Source for H-Vars and (other Stuff) is [HubHop](https://hubhop.mobiflight.com/) by MobiFlight - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!
 <br/><br/><br/>